-- ACL insertion point; radiographic evisience of fx/avulsion may mandate MR
+- ACL insertion point; radiographic evidence of fx/avulsion may mandate MR

-- Hyperextension knee with internal rotation tibia; poin tender just inferior to inferior pole patella
+- Hyperextension knee with internal rotation tibia; point tender just inferior to inferior pole patella

 OSTEOCHONDRITIS DISSECANS (child, OCD); TRANSCHONDRAL TRAUMA

-- Small scalloped articular defects condyles best seen on flexion/notch AP, fine sclerotic base; may have residual fragment retained in saucerized defect
+- Small scalloped articular defects condyles best seen on flexion/notch AP, fine sclerotic base if older; may have residual fragment retained in saucerized defect

 - M>F, 2d decade, 10% bilateral

-- Common sites: Medial margin LATERAL CONDYLE, lateral margin MEDIAL CONDYLE, and DORSAL PATELLA (r/o nl-variant dorsal defect patella—see Keats)
+- Common sites: Medial margin LATERAL CONDYLE, lateral margin MEDIAL CONDYLE, and DORSAL PATELLA (r/o nl-variant dorsal defect patella—see Keats Nl.
+Variants.)

 Knee is most common site of degenerative change.
 May see cartilage loss, effusions without trauma, sclerosis or eburnation of articular surfaces, subchondral cysts (although < hip OA), osteophytes

-Predisposing factors: Previous trauma or surgery (AVN, OCD, cartilage damage, noncongruence); angular deformity/deviation (modified weight-bearing, limp, leg length discrepancy); obesity; overuse (sports and stress injuries, weekend warriors, overtraining, insufficiency injuries)
+Predisposing factors: Previous trauma or surgery (AVN, OCD, cartilage damage, noncongruence); angular deformity/deviation (modified weight-bearing, limp, leg length discrepancy); obesity; overuse (sports and stress injuries, weekend warriors, overtraining, insufficiency injuries); stupid shoes.

 3 COMPARTMENTS: medial and lateral femoral-tibial, patella-femoral